Here it is via satellite: Reno, NV.

 Let’s zoom in a bit more and take a closer look at Reno’s guts.

 At this scale, Midtown, Reno’s premier district, is still a tiny wedge.
 Additionally, are these places distinct enough in character to even be considered neighborhoods?
 How do they compare to each other in a city where everything is a 20 minute drive away from the airport?
 These are the questions the cartographer has to ask when charting intangible boundaries such as “neighborhoods.”
 Maybe Reno is one big neighborhood?
 Maybe, in time, Reno will develop more and more character and each little neighborhood will have a truly distinct feel.
-The neighborhoods as they exist certainly have some differences in architecture and character, but in terms of the culture of the neighborhood, other than the residences, is there really much difference between Southwest Reno and Caughlin Ranch?
+The neighborhoods as they exist have some differences in architecture, but other than the residences, is there really much difference between Southwest Reno and Caughlin Ranch?
 West University and Northwest Reno?

-For now, Reno has a few different flavors of suburban sprawl wrapped around a commuter’s town with a single centrally located commercial district.
+For now, Reno is a commuter’s town with a few different flavors of strip malls and suburban sprawl wrapped around a single centrally located commercial district.

-I still want Lil’ Portland (or Lil’ PDX) to catch on and be a thing.
+I still want Lil’ Portland to be a thing.